bracketclub/old.bracket.club/readme.md

 During the "off-season" the site has no need for a real API since data won't change until the next year.
 After the end of each year, we switch the `codeship-setup` npm run-script to use `build-static` instead of `build`.

-This will make the site load the data from `cdn.rawgit.com` instead of [`tweetyourbracket.com/api`]('https://github.com/tweetyourbracket/api').
+This will make the site load the data from `cdn.rawgit.com` instead of [`api.tweetyourbracket.com`](https://github.com/tweetyourbracket/api).
 When it comes time to launch the site again each March, we use `npm run build` again and go follow the instructions over at the `api` repo to deploy the whole thing on Digital Ocean (or something similar).

-### Flux
+### Redux

-The app is using Alt as the Flux implementation.
-I like it due to the lack of boilerplate.

-#### Actions/Stores

-**`bracketEntry`**

-These actions are used while bracket entries are open.
-They are used to track the picks and history of each pick during the bracket entry selection.

-**`entry`**

-These are the entries for each year.
-They are used to fetch entries and respond to loading and errors.

-**`master`**

-These are the master brackets for each year.
-They are used to fetch the master brackets and respon to loading and erros.

-**`globalData`**

-The global data is the current year and sport (which is always the same for now) of the bracket being viewed.
-It also determines whether a certain bracket is locked.

-**`me`**

-Used to auth with Firebase and get the current active user.
+TODO